cianconway/Interview_Questions/Python.md

 B, Built-in (Python) — Names preassigned in the built-in names module : open,range,SyntaxError

 ### Anonymous function
-An anonymous function is a function that is defined without a name
+An anonymous function is a function that is defined without a name.
+Lambda function

 ### Decorators
 Decorators dynamically alter the functionality of a function, method, or class without having to directly use subclasses or change the source code of the function being decorated.
 A Python decorator is a specific change to the Python syntax that allows us to more conveniently alter functions and methods